CodisLabs/codis/README.md

 Codis is a proxy based high performance Redis cluster solution written in Go/C, an alternative to Twemproxy.

-Codis supports multiple stateless proxy with multiple Redis instances.
+Codis supports multiple stateless proxy with multiple redis instances.

 Codis is engineered to elastically scale, Easily add or remove redis or proxy instances on-demand/dynamicly.